pittcsc/Documents/Constitution.md

 ### Community Partner

 Pitt CSC Community Partners are reciprocal relationships with organizations based in the Greater Pittsburgh Area.
-Pitt CSC recognizes Community Partners for continued aid in organizing cohosted programs, encouraging interactions between organization members, and...
+Pitt CSC recognizes Community Partners for continued aid in organizing cohosted programs, encouraging interactions between organization members, and developing a strong community within Pitt CSC, the University of Pittsburgh, and City of Pittsburgh.

 ## XXIV) By-Laws